A criterion for absolute continuity relative to the law of fractional Brownian motion: Introduction and statement of the main result

 Fractional Brownian motion with Hurst parameter $H\in(0,1)$ is a centered Gaussian stochastic process $W^H$ with continuous sample paths and covariance function

 on a given probability space $(\Om,\cF,\bP)$.
 For $H=1/2$, we recover standard Brownian motion $W=W^{1/2}$ as a special case.

 A classical research question concerns the characterization of stochastic processes $X$ whose law is absolutely continuous with respect to the one of $W^H$.
 Its solutions have numerous applications in the statistics of stochastic processes, the analysis of stochastic differential equations, and mathematical finance.
 A large portion of the two-volume monograph \cite{LiptserShiryaevI,LiptserShiryaevII} by Liptser and Shiryaev is devoted to the study of this question for standard Brownian motion $W$.
-Specifically, if $X$ is an It\^o process of the form
+It applies to the setting in which $(\Om,\cF,(\cF_t),\bP)$ is a probability space satisfying the usual conditions, $W$ is a Brownian motion relative to the filtration $(\cF_t)$, and $X$ is an It\^o process of the form

-for some progressively measurable process $\xi$ with $\int_0^T\xi_t^2\,dt<\infty$ $\bP$-a.s. and some $T>0$, the traditional approach uses Girsanov's theorem to obtain a candidate for the density $\varphi$ of the law of $X$ with respect to the Wiener measure in the following exponential form,
+for some progressively measurable process $\xi$ with $\int_0^T\xi_t^2\,dt<\infty$ $\bP$-a.s.~and some $T>0$.
+Then the traditional approach to absolute continuity uses Girsanov's theorem to obtain a candidate for the density $\varphi$ of the law of $X$ with respect to the Wiener measure in the following exponential form,

 The main difficulty with this approach is that it requires the verification of the condition $\bE[\varphi]=1$, which can be quite hard in concrete applications.
 As long as one only needs absolute continuity of the law and not the specific form of the density, one can rely on the following remarkable result, which was first obtained by Kadota and Shepp \cite{KadotaShepp} and later improved in \cite{Yershov,LipcerSirjaev}; it can also be found in \cite[Theorem 7.2]{LiptserShiryaevI}.
 It is remarkable insofar as no integrability conditions with respect to the measure $\bP$ are imposed on the drift $\xi$.